 Federal correctional centre

 The Parole Board of Canada will attach conditions for anyone released to parole from the federal system.

-How can I get a peace bond or court order to protect me?
+How can I get a peace bond or court order to protect me from my abusive partner?
 [April 30, 2020]

 You don't need a lawyer to apply for a peace bond (now called a “surety to keep the peace”).

 Call the police or RCMP and tell them you're afraid your partner might injure or sexually assault you or your child, and you want a peace bond (the legal name is an “810 recognizance”).
 In Vancouver, call 911 to get a peace bond even if it isn’t an emergency.